torvalds/linux/Documentation/scheduler/sched-rt-group.rst

 The system wide settings are configured under the /proc virtual file system:

 /proc/sys/kernel/sched_rt_period_us:
-  The scheduling period that is equivalent to 100% CPU bandwidth
+  The scheduling period that is equivalent to 100% CPU bandwidth.

 /proc/sys/kernel/sched_rt_runtime_us:
   A global limit on how much time realtime scheduling may use.
+This is always less or equal to the period_us, as it denotes the time allocated from the period_us for the realtime tasks.
 Even without CONFIG_RT_GROUP_SCHED enabled, this will limit time reserved to realtime processes.
-With CONFIG_RT_GROUP_SCHED it signifies the total bandwidth available to all realtime groups.
+With CONFIG_RT_GROUP_SCHED=y it signifies the total bandwidth available to all realtime groups.

   * Time is specified in us because the interface is s32.
 This gives an operating range from 1us to about 35 minutes.
   * sched_rt_period_us takes values from 1 to INT_MAX.
-  * sched_rt_runtime_us takes values from -1 to (INT_MAX - 1).
+  * sched_rt_runtime_us takes values from -1 to sched_rt_period_us.
   * A run time of -1 specifies runtime == period, ie. no limit.